l3nz/cli-matic/README.md

 	  {:git/url "https://github.com/l3nz/cli-matic.git"
 	   :sha "b27bc676a879542b4e83f1bef3b9776e600018e3"}}}

 ## Features

-Especially when scripting, you should write interesting code, not boilerplate.

 * Create **all-in-one scripts with subcommands and help**, in a way more compact than the excellent `tools.cli`.
 * **Avoid common pre-processing.** Parsing dates, integers, reading small files, downloading a JSON URL.... it should just happen.
 The more you declare, the less time you waste.